 Which Social Media Platforms Are Right For Your Business?

-By now, I think you understand each social media’s strengths and weaknesses as well as how to use social media for your business.
+I think you know each social media’s strengths and weaknesses now!

 Let’s bring the marketing goals again and apply your thought/ideas!
 Which social media platforms are the best use for each goal?